kardiachain/rust-kardia/packages/consensus/README.md

 This process receives block part message.
 Until the process receives complete proposal, it:
 - broadcast event complete proposal (for gossiping)
-- do check for `upon` rules and executes.
+- do check validity of the proposal, its votes.
+See `upon` rules (2,3,5,8).

 ### Processing vote message
 Vote messages are added into vote set.
 They are checked for validity, an evidence will be thrown for peer violation.